K7MDL2/RF-Power-Meter-V1/README.md

             Now has a separate config screen supporting new auto calibration function for Fwd and Ref power.
             Host CPU will calculate offset and slope.
 Coupler attenuation is now fixed value (Feature in PSoC only for now).

-    *.HMI files: These are config files for the 2.4" and 3.5" Nextion intelligent displays.
+    Nextion Files: The *.HMI files are config files for the 2.4" and 3.5" Nextion intelligent displays.
 They have the same layout/fucntion scaled to size.
             The code to support these 2 displays and a 0.96" OLED display exist only in the PSoC version today.
             The original Nextion library for Arduino is on GitHub so would be easy to merge this code into the Arduino platform.
             The Nextion library used for the PSoC is a community sourced adaption from Arduino C++ to C.